-Having great time management is a key aspect to good work ethic.
-Those who manage their time well often find that they are more productive and get more accomplished in a day.
-Employees that stay focused can achieve a lot more and complete more goals.
+Having exceptional time management is a key aspect of a good work ethic.
+Those who manage their time well often find that they are more productive, get more accomplished each day, and are easily organized.
+Employees that stay focused are able to achieve more progress and complete goals in a timely fashion.

-Employees that are showing initiative and ask for more work are very often motivated and committed to their job.
+Employees that show initiative and ask for more work without being prompted are very often motivated and committed to their job.
 This is especially important for employees that work from home, as it is easy for someone to let their work ethic down and slack off.
-You should be aware of employees that they show integrity and do good work even when no one is watching.
+Considering most jobs may be remote from now on, it’s important to have employees that can be productive without supervision.
+Additionally, look closely for employees that show integrity and do good work even when no one is watching.

 You may be surprised to learn that critical thinking is also linked to having a strong work ethic.
-Managers need to have employees whose opinions they know they can rely on.
-You can spot critical thinking in employees that stay up to date with company updates, gather information from various sources of data and they are willing to change their mind if discover that they are wrong.
+Managers need to have employees whose opinions they can rely on, so having the characteristics of critical thinking is quite useful.
+You can spot critical thinking in employees that stay up to date with company updates, gather information from various sources and are willing to change their mind if they discover that they are wrong.

-Employees that get outside their comfort zone always demonstrate a wonderful work ethic.
-Employees that think out of the box always improve their work.
-This applies also to employees that are willing to volunteer and to take on new projects, learn new skills and show that they passionate about their career development.
-Employees that embrace change, omit you in their career and should be recognized.
+Employees that get outside their comfort zone always demonstrate a wonderful work ethic, especially since they think out of the box, which always improves their work.
+This applies to employees that are willing to volunteer and to take on new projects, learn new skills, and show that they are passionate about their career development.
+Employees that embrace change should be recognized and acknowledged.

-Deciding what your values are can be a major contributor to having a good work ethic.
-As a manager, it’s your duty to communicate your work values to your team.
-In order to spot employees with great work values, you should assign to each of your personal values a work skill.
+Deciding what your personal and professional values are can be a major contributor to having a good work ethic.
+As a manager, one of your main duties is to communicate your work values to your team.
+In order to spot employees with great work values, you should assign each of your personal values to a work skill.
 For example, teamwork can be linked to communication and working well with others.
-Then try to find employees that have more than one of these work skills at work and you will be able to distinguish a good work ethic.
+Next, try to find employees that have more than one of these work skills at work.
+It’s likely they have an obviously strong work ethic.